SleekDB/SleekDB/notes/v3-roadmap.md

 # SleekDB V3

-SleekDB v3 is on idea stage.
+SleekDB v3 is in implementation stage.

 ## Goal: